-The project forms the main component of the €2.1bn ($2.3bn approximately) Shelter Implementation Plan (SIP) integrating more than 300 sub-projects that are launched to address safety and decommissioning works at Chernobyl, which experienced the world’s worst nuclear power plant disaster in April 1986.
+The €1.5bn ($1.66bn) NSC project was the main component of the €2.1bn ($2.3bn) Shelter Implementation Plan (SIP), a blueprint comprising more than 300 sub-projects aimed at addressing safety and decommissioning works at Chernobyl, which experienced the world’s worst nuclear power plant disaster in April 1986.

-The confinement is made up of 25,000t of metal frame, measures 108m-high, 162m-long and 257m in span, and will weigh more than 31,000t.
-It is designed for a life of 100 years and rests on a foundation built of approximately 20,000m³ of concrete.
+The confinement is made up of 25,000t of metal frame.
+It measures 108m high and 162m long, with a span of 257m and weight of more than 31,000t.
+It has a design life of 100 years and rests on a foundation built of approximately 20,000m³ of concrete.

-The metal frames are externally clad with three layers of sandwich panels and each component of the internal frame is covered in polycarbonate to make them resistant to radioactive particles.
+The metal frames are externally clad with three layers of sandwich panels, and each component of the internal frame is covered in polycarbonate to make them resistant to radioactive particles.

 The NSC is designed to withstand temperatures ranging between -43°C and +45°C, a class three (one million year) tornado, and a six Medvedev-Sponheuer-Karnik (MSK-64)-scale earthquake.

-The project’s feasibility study was performed by the ALLIANCE consortium led by Campenon Bernard SGE and including AEA Technology, Bouygues, SGN, Taywood Engineering, and Walter Bau.
+The Chernobyl NSC project feasibility study was performed by the ALLIANCE consortium, led by Campenon Bernard SGE and including AEA Technology, Bouygues, SGN, Taywood Engineering and Walter Bau.